sirjanashrestha/Text-Classification-with-Albert/README.md

 ![Alt text](images/16.png)

 When evaluated on the training set, the overall accuracy of the model on the training set is 62.66%.
-This indicates that the model correctly predicts the sentiment for approximately 62.66% of the reviews in the training dataset
+This indicates that the model correctly predicts the sentiment for approximately 62.66% of the reviews in the training dataset.
 ![Alt text](images/17.png)

 ## Conclusion
 This project leverages the power of ALBERT, a cutting-edge transformer-based language model, to tackle the task of sentiment analysis on Amazon reviews.
 Despite observing fluctuations in training loss, the model's validation accuracy remains stagnant at 63.08%, prompting further investigation into potential optimization method.
-Fine-tuning model hyperparameters, such as learning rate or batch size, could potentially enhance model learning and generalization
+Fine-tuning model hyperparameters, such as learning rate or batch size, could potentially enhance model learning and generalization.